News and Events

 - Pathways for career advancement

 - New sources of funding

 - Community partnerships and collaboration

 - Higher Education in the 21st century and beyond

-Proceeds from the annual Leadership Institute go directly back to students in the M.S. and Ed.D. programs in Higher Education Administration at St. Cloud State University.
-This year, we are providing scholarships to students participating in the education abroad trip to Italy in May, "International Higher Education: Discovering Universities in the European Context."
-We will announce scholarship recipients at the Leadership Institute.
-This trip to Italy is open to anyone interested in higher education administration.
+Leadership Institute proceeds go to students in the master's and doctoral programs in Higher Education Administration.
+This year, we are providing scholarships to students participating in the May 2017 education-abroad trip to Italy.
+Scholarship recipients will be announced at the Leadership Institute.
+The Italy trip is open to anyone interested in higher education administration.